 6. The monkeys at Bijilo Forest Park

 There is a lovely walk through the trees and a huge population of green vervet monkeys which are great fun to watch.
 You may also see a Western Red Colobus monkey (look up into the trees).
-This is an endangered species and they are struggling to survive here because of the number of vervet monkeys.
+This is an endangered species, and they are struggling to survive here because of the number of vervet monkeys.
 The vervets are doing so well because the tourists feed them and have become humanised so that they no longer fear us but instead see us a food sauce.
-Not only can monkeys carry diseases that can be transmitted to humans, once they lose their natural fear of us, but they can also become problematic to local people, invading their homes and causing a great nuisance.
+Not only can monkeys carry diseases that can be transmitted to humans, once they lose their natural fear of us, but they can also become problematic to local people, invading their homes and causing a significant nuisance.

-Bijilo Monkey Park is even cheaper to enter than Kachikally (and free if you enter away from the main entrance I believe).
+Bijilo Monkey Park is even cheaper to enter than Kachikally (and free if you enter away from the main entrance, I believe).
 While you don’t need a guide, they are very good at spotting and identifying birds that you might otherwise miss.
 If you are told that it is OK to feed the monkeys, please don’t.
 I understand it can be very tempting to want to get a photograph of a monkey taking a peanut out of your hand BUT Monkeys can carry diseases that can be passed on to humans.
 Also, once they have been fed by people, they then see humans as a source of food, lose their natural fear of us and can become a right pain in the backside for locals, entering their homes and stealing food.
 PLEASE don’t buy the peanuts and don’t feed the monkeys.
 IT IS NOT OK! (sorry, did I raise my voice there!)